-- Identification Card (Sponsor or Spouse) - Social Security Number (Sponsor Only) - Immunization Record or transcription (CDC children only) - Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of school enrollment) - Health Assessment must be completed by a doctor and turned in within 30 days from your registration date.
+- Identification Card (Sponsor or Spouse) - Immunization Record or transcription (CDC children only) - Proof of Income: (i.e. Leave and Earning Statements/Pay Vouchers or proof of school enrollment) - Failure to provide income documentation within 3 business days of registration/ enrollment/re-registration will be denied or terminated from care. - Health Assessment must be completed by a doctor and turned in within 30 days from your registration date.
 If this requirement is not met, your child's pass will be suspended and child care services will be denied until the form is completed and turned in.
 The Health Assessment is due every three years and at any time there is a change in your child's medical condition. - Local Emergency/Child Release Designee (minimum of two within a 30 mile radius).
 Name, phone number, and address are required. - Family Care Plan (Dual/Single Military Only).
 No later than 30 days from registration. - Sponsor/Spouse home and work information